mousebrains/GliderScripts/README.md

 2) sync2FMC0.service.* are examples of services scripts using sync2SFMC.py
 3) probar.py is a reactive test script for the SAS experiment.
 It writes an sbd/tbd into a directory then monitors a directory for new goto files.
 When a goto file is found the next sbd/tbd files are distributed, ...
 4) probar.service is an example service using probar.py

+5) syncToFMC0 syncs from a legacy dockserver running on CentOS6, without services to an SFMC system